Yeo Jin-goo: 2013–present: Transition to lead roles

 In 2013, Yeo starred as the titular character in action thriller Hwayi: A Monster Boy, for which he garnered praises and won several Best New Actor honors from annual award ceremonies such as Blue Dragon Film Awards and Korean Association of Film Critics Awards.
 He is the youngest male actor to receive the Best New Actor award in the history of Blue Dragon Film Awards, at the age of sixteen.
 In the same year, he was also cast in the sitcom, Potato Star 2013QR3 as an aspiring mobile application developer.

 In 2015, he starred in the film Shoot Me in the Heart, based on the bestselling novel of the same name by Jeong Yu-jeong.
 He had his first leading role on television with teen vampire series, Orange Marmalade, based on the webtoon of the same name.
 He won Best New Actor Award at 2015 KBS Drama Awards for his role.
 In the same year, he appeared in the Korean War film, The Long Way Home.
-Veteran actor Sol Kyung-gu, his co-star in the film, strongly recommended Yeo for the role of Yeong-gwang, and only signed the movie contract once Yeo's casting had been finalized.
+Veteran actor Sul Kyung-gu, his co-star in the film, strongly recommended Yeo for the role of Yeong-gwang, and only signed the movie contract once Yeo's casting had been finalized.

 In 2016, Yeo played the role of King Yeongjo in the SBS drama The Royal Gambler, and won an Excellence Award at the year end SBS Drama Awards.

 In 2017, Yeo starred in tvN's science fiction drama Circle, and historical movie Warriors of the Dawn, both of which premiered in May.
 He was also cast for a special appearance in the star-studded film, 1987: When the Day Comes, based on the June Democratic Uprising.
 The movie reunited him with Director Jang Joon-hwan and actor Kim Yoon-seok of Hwayi: A Monster Boy.
 In July, he starred in SBS's romance drama Reunited Worlds.

 In 2018, Yeo was cast in the romantic comedy My Absolute Boyfriend, based on the Japanese manga series of the same name.
 It aired on SBS the following year.